This blog post is part of a series called “CommScope Definitions” in which we will explain common terms in communications network infrastructure.

 MIMO is based on establishing multiple connections between the user and the network using either two or four channels, all in the same frequency band, instead of just one.
 Instead of avoiding multipathing, MIMO intentionally seeks multiple paths for the wireless signals.

 For MIMO to work, multiple antennas, transmitters and receivers must be put into each mobile device.
-For example, a mobile device in a MIMO-enabled network sends and receives two separate wireless signals out instead of one.
+For example, a mobile device in a MIMO-enabled network sends and receives two separate wireless signals instead of one.

 The base station antennas in a MIMO network can receive two or more signals.
 Through innovative engineering and advanced signal processing algorithms, MIMO connections avoid the negative effects of multipath interference while significantly increasing the speed that users can access the internet, play games and watch video.